Module 5: The Synapse#

 Bernard Katz studied the frog neuromuscular junction and discovered that neurotransmitters are released in discrete packets (quanta).
 Using electrophysiology, he showed that Calcium is essential for neurotransmitter release-lower calcium → smaller EPPs.
 His findings proved that synaptic transmission is quantized, not continuous, and earned him the Nobel Prize (1970).

-Snare proteins are special proteins that help a neuron in releasing neurotransmitters.
-It is of 2 types
+SNARE proteins are special proteins that help a neuron in releasing neurotransmitters.
+They are of 2 types:

 v-SNAREs (vesicle SNAREs): These proteins are located on the synaptic vesicle membrane.
 The most common v-SNARE is synaptobrevin (also known as VAMP).